sunbeam-labs/sunbeam/docs/usage.rst

     sunbeam extend https://github.com/sunbeam-labs/sbx_kaiju/

-For Sunbeam versions prior to 3.0, follow the instructions on the extension to install.
+For Sunbeam versions prior to 3.0, follow the legacy installation instructions on the extension to install.

 Setup